Alan Clark: Political career

-Completely opposed to the Common Market, Clark joined the Conservative Monday Club in 1968 and was soon Chairman of its Wiltshire branch.
+Clark's first foray into politics was on the issue of the Common Market, which he opposed.
+With those beliefs, he joined the Conservative Monday Club in 1968, and was soon chairman of its Wiltshire branch.
 In 1971 he was blacklisted by Conservative Party Central Office for being too right-wing, but after representations by him, and others, he was removed from the blacklist.

 He unsuccessfully sought the Conservative selection for Weston super-Mare in 1970, missing out to Jerry Wiggin.
 He subsequently became MP for Plymouth Sutton at the February 1974 general election with a majority of 8,104, when Harold Wilson took over from Edward Heath as prime minister of a minority Labour government.
 At the General Election in October 1974, when Labour gained a small overall majority, Clark's vote fell by 1,192 votes, but he still had a comfortable majority with 5,188.
 His first five years in parliament were spent on the Conservative opposition benches.
 He was still a member of the Monday Club in May 1975.
 It is unclear when he let his membership of the club lapse, but possibly it was upon becoming a government minister.
 He continued to address Club events until 1992.

 During the subsequent Party leadership contest he was urged by Airey Neave to vote for Margaret Thatcher, but he is thought to have favoured Willie Whitelaw.
 The following year came the free vote on the Common Market and Clark, praising Enoch Powell's speech, voted against.
-The next day he told the socialist MP Dennis Skinner that "I'd rather live in a socialist Britain than one ruled by a lot of foreigners."
-Although he was personally liked by Margaret Thatcher, for whom he had great admiration, and the columnist George Hutchinson, writing in The Times tipped him for inclusion in the Shadow Cabinet, he was never promoted to the cabinet, remaining in mid-ranking ministerial positions during the 1980s.
+The next day he told the socialist MP Dennis Skinner that "I'd rather live in a socialist Britain than one ruled by a lot of fucking foreigners."
+Although he was personally liked by Margaret Thatcher, for whom he had great admiration, and the columnist George Hutchinson (who, writing in The Times, tipped him for inclusion in the Shadow Cabinet), Clark was never promoted to the cabinet, remaining in mid-ranking ministerial positions during the 1980s.